php-dev-br/laravel-doc-pt-br/notifications.md

                     ->onConnection('sqs')
                     ->onQueue('broadcasts');

-#### Customizing The Notification Type

-In addition to the data you specify, all broadcast notifications also have a `type` field containing the full class name of the notification.
-If you would like to customize the notification `type` that is provided to your JavaScript client, you may define a `broadcastType` method on the notification class:
+> {tip} In addition to the data you specify, broadcast notifications will also contain a `type` field containing the class name of the notification.

-    use Illuminate\Notifications\Messages\BroadcastMessage;

-    /**
-     * Get the type of the notification being broadcast.
-     *
-     * @return string
-     */
-    public function broadcastType()
-    {
-        return 'broadcast.message';
-    }

 <a name="listening-for-notifications"></a>
 ### Listening For Notifications